metakgp/twerp/README.md

 - Run the bot :
     &nbsp; &nbsp; `python3 twerp.py`

-### For updating data from forms
+### For updating data from form under Course Archiving Drive

+We are collecting information from masses to update courses on metakgp wiki in [this form](https://forms.gle/1WcXp8UQ6UpaNF7y9).
+Below is the process on how to update from the sheet to the wiki using twerp.

 - First enable the Google Sheets API, check [here](https://developers.google.com/sheets/api/) for its doc.
 - Obtain the `credentials.json` file from the **Google API Console**.
+- Create a new sheet that is copy of response sheet and delete entries till we have already updated (mentioned below).
-- See about the sheetID of a Google Spreadsheet and basic usage of Google Sheet API [here](https://developers.google.com/sheets/api/guides/concepts)
+- See about the sheetID of the new Google Spreadsheet and basic usage of Google Sheet API [here](https://developers.google.com/sheets/api/guides/concepts)
 - It will ask for the sheetID during runtime, make sure you should have the `credentials.json` file in the same folder as `twerp.py`
+- If the script stops in between, please remove entries till the row that have been updated during this runtime otherwise duplicate entries will be created.

+Once the update is done, manually verify if the update was successful and make edits if any necessary.

+**NOTE: Updated till row number 29**

 ## Contribution